Signed in as:

 filler@godaddy.com

-Elandria ‘E’ Williams (1979–2020) was a highly influential Unitarian Universalist (UU) leader and activist, remembered for their fierce dedication to social justice, compassion, and the development of the Beloved Community.
+Elandria ‘E’ Williams (1979–2020) was a highly influential Unitarian Universalist (UU) leader and activist.
+E is remembered for fierce dedication to social justice, compassion, and the development of the Beloved Community.
 Serving as co-moderator of the Unitarian Universalist Association (UUA) from 2017 to 2020, E left an indelible mark on UU history.
-E was particularly passionate about centering youth and young adults within the faith, exemplified by their leadership roles with Young Religious Unitarian Universalists (YRUU) and other key UU organizations.
-Their impact on UU communities was profound, and their legacy continues to shape the movement today.
+E was particularly passionate about centering youth and young adults within the faith, exemplified by E's leadership roles with Young Religious Unitarian Universalists (YRUU) and other key UU organizations.
+E's impact on UU communities was profound, and E's legacy continues to shape the movement today.

-Beyond E’s work within the UU community, they were deeply involved in social justice initiatives and grassroots organizing, spending eleven years at the Highlander Research and Education Center, focusing on youth and intergenerational programs and later helping lead various social justice projects such as the Mapping Our Futures Curriculum.
+Beyond E’s work within the UU community, E was deeply involved in social justice initiatives and grassroots organizing, spending eleven years at the Highlander Research and Education Center, focusing on youth and intergenerational programs and later helping lead various social justice projects such as the Mapping Our Futures Curriculum.
 E also co-founded Black Lives of Unitarian Universalism (BLUU) and served on numerous boards, including the Southern Reparations Loan Fund and the US Solidarity Economy Network.
-Their influence extended to the cooperative movement, where their visionary work helped shape the Democracy at Work Institute (DAWI) and the US Federation of Worker Cooperatives.
+E's influence extended to the cooperative movement, where E's visionary work helped shape the Democracy at Work Institute (DAWI) and the US Federation of Worker Cooperatives.

 We use cookies to analyze website traffic and optimize your website experience.
 By accepting our use of cookies, your data will be aggregated with all other user data.